-If you are an active duty military family, ensure that there is a military clause in your lease when you make the decision to rent.
-This protects you in the event you get short toured due to new orders.
+- If you are an active duty military family, ensure that there is a military clause in your lease when you make the decision to rent.
+This protects you in the event you get due to new orders.

-Military by Owner is another great resource to rent from other military families.
+- Military by Owner is another great resource that allows you to rent from other military families.
 This is a great option and one that allows you to have a landlord that understands your lifestyle and will work with you.
-It also allows you to search around a specific base, ensuring the commute for your military member is manageable if you have one.
+It also allows you to search around a specific base, ensuring that if you have a military member, their commute is manageable.

-Your financial budget will be more consistent since your rent will most likely remain the same throughout your rental agreement contract time.
+- Your financial budget will be more consistent since your rent will most likely remain the same throughout your rental agreement contract.

-For those who don’t want to worry about decorating, paint or creating a space – renting someone else’s home makes it easy.
+- For those who don’t want to worry about decorating, painting or creating a space – renting someone else’s home makes it easy.
 You can move in as is without any added work.

-Don’t like that purple carpet?
+- Don’t like that purple carpet?
 Too bad, can’t change it- even if you do have the budget to update it.
-Forget about painting over that hideous wall color either.
+Forget about painting over that hideous wall color too.

-You are renting someone else’s house- not yours- so what they say goes, leaving you little room to make changes or object.
+- You are renting someone else’s house- not yours- so what they say goes, leaving you little room to make changes or objects.

 Are you ready to buy your own home?

 Buying a home also comes with added responsibilities for veteran and active duty families alike, such as having an emergency fund in the event that things break- and they will.
-Make sure that you are purchasing a home you can afford, as well as the things that come with homeownership.
+Make sure that you are purchasing a home you can afford, and you also can afford any potentially unexpected costs of homeownership.
 Consider exploring home warranties as this can be a huge benefit when something needs repair.